Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Simulation studies

-Table \ref{table_sim1} shows that under the true data scenario (0\% outlier), the average biases are positive for all the estimation methods except for PT estimation and for both the parameters, while they are closest to zero for the LS estimation.
+Table \ref{table_sim1} shows that under the true data scenario (0\% outlier), the average biases are positive for all the estimation methods except for PT estimation and both the parameters, while they are closest to zero for the LS estimation.
 The average biases for MDPDE with $\alpha = 0.1$ and ML estimation are similar and they increase as $\alpha$ increases in MDPDE.
+For $\alpha = \alpha_{\textrm{opt}}$, MDPDE returns a smaller average bias than ML estimation, while the MSE for MDPDE is higher than that for ML estimation.
 The two methods WLS and LM perform relatively better compared to ML estimation and MDPDE in terms of average bias.
-Despite higher biases, ML method performs better than others and MDPDE with $\alpha = 0.1$ results in smaller MSE compared to the methods MM, PT, LS, WLS, and LM.
-When one out of the $n=100$ observations is replaced with the outlier value for each replication, all methods except MDPDE with $\alpha = 0.5, 1$, return negative average biases, and for MDPDE with $\alpha = 0.2$, the average bias is closest to zero for each of the GE parameters.
+Despite higher biases, the ML method performs better than others in terms of MSE, and MDPDE with $\alpha = 0.1$ results in smaller MSE compared to the methods MM, PT, LS, WLS, and LM.
+When one out of $n=100$ observations is replaced with the outlier value for each replication, all methods except MDPDE with $\alpha = 0.5, 1$, return negative average biases, and for MDPDE with $\alpha = \alpha_{\textrm{opt}}$ and $\alpha = 0.2$, the average biases are closest to zero for the GE rate and shape parameters, respectively.
 In terms of MSE, the ML method still outperforms all the alternatives.
-When the outlier percentage is 5\%, MDPDE with different choices of $\alpha = 0.2, 0.5, 1$ performs better than other methods.
-All the estimation methods lead to negative average biases for $\lambda$ and $\nu$ except for MDPDE with $\alpha = 1$.
+While the MSE for MDPDE with $\alpha = \alpha_{\textrm{opt}}$ is larger than that for ML estimation, it is still smaller than that for other methods MM, PT, LS, WLS, and LM.
+When the outlier percentage is 5\%, MDPDE with different choices of $\alpha = 0.5, 1, \alpha_{\textrm{opt}}$ performs better than other methods.
+All the estimation methods lead to negative average biases for both $\lambda$ and $\nu$ except for MDPDE with $\alpha = 1$.
 Despite LM being claimed to be a robust estimation approach, it performs poorer than all other methods except MM and PT.
 For the outlier percentage 10\%, all the estimation methods and the choices of $\alpha$ considered here for MDPDE lead to negative biases for both $\lambda$ and $\nu$.
 MDPDE with high $\alpha = 1$ outperforms other methods as well as other choices of $\alpha$ in terms of the average bias.
 In terms of MSE, MDPDE with $\alpha = 1$ outperforms others for $\lambda$ and MDPDE with $\alpha = 0.5$ outperforms others for $\nu$.
 We also note that the MSE values for $\alpha = 0.5$ and $\alpha = 1$ are comparable.
+For $\alpha = \alpha_{\textrm{opt}}$, despite the MSE values for MDPDE being higher than those based on MDPDE with $\alpha=0.5, 1$, they are smaller than those based on all the competing methods.
+Thus, in a practical setting where the presence of one or more outliers in the data is suspected and the choice of $\alpha$ is arbitrary, choosing $\alpha = \alpha_{\textrm{opt}}$ is reasonable.